Female engineers find the way to career success from 'inspiring' event

 I was lost on what job I really wanted but I found this event gave me the fire I needed. – Jemma Hart

-TARGETjobs Events’ Future female engineers gives female STEM students the chance to meet lots of graduate recruiters, senior engineers and recent graduates from top engineering companies – as well as like-minded students – all under one roof (or, in November 2020, all on one screen, virtually).
+targetjobs Events’ Future female engineers gives female STEM students the chance to meet lots of graduate recruiters, senior engineers and recent graduates from top engineering companies – as well as like-minded students – all under one roof (or, over the past couple of years, all on one screen, virtually).
 The day-long networking event also includes activities and opportunities designed to help you launch your engineering career.

 Jemma Hart, a civil engineering student from Heriot-Watt University, who previously attended the event, found it gave her the boost she needed to apply for graduate jobs.
 She says, ‘I initially applied for the event as I knew it would be an effective networking opportunity.
 However, I was blown away by how inspired I was by the event.
 I gained a rare opportunity to propel my career forward and gain valuable knowledge from inspirational people.'